Assistance to Veterans

 - Behavioral Health

-1-800-273-TALK (8255) - A national suicide prevention hotline for veterans in emotional crisis offering free, 24/7 access to trained counselors.
-Call the Lifeline number at, 1-800-273-TALK (8255), and press "1" to be connected to the Veterans Hotline counselors.
+Veterans' Hotline - 988 (then press 1) - A national suicide prevention hotline for veterans in emotional crisis offering free, 24/7 access to trained counselors.
+Call the Lifeline number at 988 then press 1 or Text 838255 or Chat to be connected to the Veterans Hotline counselors.
 Provided by The Department of Veterans Affairs' (VA) Veterans Health Administration (VHA), Substance Abuse and Mental Health Services Administration (SAMHSA) and the National Suicide Prevention Lifeline.

 AA County Department of Health - Public mental health services including psychiatric evaluations, medication management visits, medication, case management and mental health visits for Anne Arundel County residents with co-occurring mental health and substance use disorders.

 All Treatment Alcohol and Drug Rehab for Veterans (addiction treatment locator)